OFFIS-mosaik/mosaik/docs/upgrade_to_v3.rst

 Time resolution
 ===============

 A global :ref:`time resolution <time_resolution>` is now defined for each scenario indicating how to translate mosaik's integer time to simulated time.
-It can be set at the instantiation of the simulation's :class:`World` in the :ref:`setup of the scenario <scenario_definition>` and is set to *1.* by default.
+It can be set at the instantiation of the simulation's :class:`~mosaik.scenario.World` in the :ref:`setup of the scenario <scenario_definition>` and is set to *1.* by default.
 It's value is passed to the components via the :ref:`init <api.init>` function.

 Max_advance time